seattle to victoria ferry in victoria harbour

 Ready to Set Sail on the Seattle to Victoria Ferry?

-I hope I’ve managed to convince you that the FRS Clipper is far and away the best way to between Seattle and Victoria.
-But maybe you’ve still got a few questions?
+I hope I’ve managed to convince you that the Victoria Clipper is far and away, the best way to get between Seattle and Victoria.
+But maybe you’ve still got a few questions.

 Not to worry!
-We’re always available in the comment section below whether it’s the Seattle to Victoria ferry or any other British Columbia travel advice.
+We’re always available in the comment section below, whether it’s about the Seattle to Victoria ferry or for any other British Columbia travel advice.

 Smooth Sails ⛴️